Illyrian movement: Struggles

 In 1840, the Illyrian movement suffered an internal setback when Stanko Vraz, Dragutin Rakovac and Ljudevit Vukotinović split off from the movement due to creative differences in poetry.
 In 1842 they started publishing their own literary newspaper named Kolo.

 Political disputes in the Sabor were so fierce they caused unrest in the streets of Zagreb.
 On 29 July 1845, violent clashes erupted at St. Marko's Square, the casualties of which were to become known as the "July victims".
 Notwithstanding these events, Hungarian officials were unable to crush the movement.

 Speaking in front of the Sabor on 23 October 1847, Ivan Kukuljević Sakcinski advocated Croatian as the official language instead of Latin and the deputies subsequently voted unanimously in favor of said proposition.

 The movement practically ceased to exist due to the Revolutions of 1848.
 In 1849, Emperor Francis Joseph imposed a new constitution, all political dissent was censored, and Danica went out of print.

 Aftermath

 The movement's plea for unity among the Slavs, particularly South Slavs, also found supporters among prominent Serbs of the time, most notably Vuk Stefanović Karadžić, the reformer of Serbian language.
 Ljudevit Gaj had, in fact, appealed to Serbia (along with Dalmatia and Russia) for moral and financial support given their ethnic and cultural connections.

-In 1850, a small group of Illyrian and Serbian representatives signed the Vienna Literary Agreement which in effect proclaimed the southern Shtokavian dialect to be the standard, common language of Serbs and Croats, with the Serbian Cyrillic and Croatian Latin alphabets as equal scripts.
+In 1850, a small group of Croatian and Serbian representatives signed the Vienna Literary Agreement which in effect proclaimed the southern Shtokavian dialect to be the standard, common language of Serbs and Croats, with the Serbian Cyrillic and Croatian Latin alphabets as equal scripts.
 The agreement was the basis of standardizing the Serbo-Croatian language.